cgabriel5/nodecliac/README.md

 ## Hooks

 Some programs are more complicated than others.
-Take [yarn](https://yarnpkg.com/en/) as an example.
-Its `yarn.acdef` file needs to be modified before parsing to [dynamically add the repos scripts as commands](https://yarnpkg.com/en/docs/cli/run#toc-yarn-run).
-Doing so will require a pre-parsing hook.
-Essentially, before nodecliac does anything it's possible to use a pre-hook script to modify the command's `acdef` and CLI input values.
+Let's use [`yarn.acdef`](/resources/nodecliac/yarn/yarn.acdef) as an example.
+Before running the completion-script, the current repo's `package.json` `scripts` entries need to be [added as commands](https://yarnpkg.com/en/docs/cli/run#toc-yarn-run) to `yarn.acdef`.
+Doing so requires a `pre-parsing` hook.
+In essence, before the completion-script is run, the `pre-parsing` hook script gives the ability to modify completion-script parameters/variables.

 <details><summary>Expand hook section.</summary>